Jonybang/Geesome-CMF/readme.md

 # Laravel CMF(CMS)

-Content managment system based on [laravel framework](https://laravel.com/) with his templates and actions.
+Content managment system based on [laravel framework](https://laravel.com/) with its templates and controller actions.

-Admin panel build with AngularJS, and has the opportunity of drang and drop pages tree, flexible page create/edit and mailing forms.
+Admin panel built with AngularJS, and has the opportunity of drag and drop pages tree, flexible page and mailing forms create/edit functionality.

-Designed for developers who want base CMS functions as pages, templates, roles, multilanguage and mailing managment.
+Designed for developers who want to have basic CMS functions as pages, templates, roles, multilanguage and mailing managment with possibilities for further development with powerful framework.

 ## Demo